firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 shops = user.chief_shops_for_month(month)
 ```

-Hmm that starts quite harmless.
-But let's measure the complexity with flog:
+Hmm, that starts quite harmless.
+But what if we measure complexity with flog?

 ```
     10.0: flog total